-RESOLVING LAND CLAIMS SFMP 2.0 sets out APRIL's respect for the rights of local communities and indigenous peoples and our commitment to resolving land claims in a respectful, impartial and transparent manner.
-It laid the groundwork for our strong record of engagement with local communities, guided by the principle of Free, Prior and Informed Consent (FPIC).
+RESOLVING LAND CLAIMS

+SFMP 2.0 sets out APRIL's respect for the rights of local communities and indigenous peoples and our commitment to resolving land claims in a respectful, impartial and transparent manner.
+It laid the groundwork for our strong record of engagement with local communities, guided by the principles of Free, Prior and Informed Consent (FPIC).

 Resolving community land disputes is a complex area involving many challenges.
 These include situations where there are multiple claimants in a single area or limited identification of claimants in areas that are recorded as under claim.
 This is often exacerbated by overlapping historical boundary lines.
 Resolving these disputes is part of the continuing process of improving land tenure clarity in Indonesia.

-Our Land Dispute Resolution Mechanism - which stemmed from the commitments in SFMP 2.0 - is a comprehensive settlement framework that provides guidance to the company and our stakeholders.
-APRIL actively engages with relevant stakeholders, negotiates mutually acceptable remediation outcomes with communities, and engages in participatory mapping exercises to document the boundaries of land claim settlements.
+Our Land Dispute Resolution

+Mechanism - which stemmed

+from the commitments in

+SFMP 2.0 - is a comprehensive

+settlement framework that

+provides guidance to the company

+and our stakeholders.
+APRIL

+actively engages with relevant

+stakeholders, negotiates mutually

+acceptable remediation outcomes

+with communities, and engages in

+participatory mapping exercises to

+document the boundaries of land

+claim settlements.

 In every instance of a claim, we delineate the subject area and notify government authorities and related stakeholders of its disputed status before entering into communication with claimants, and potentially mediation.
 Successful resolution of a dispute has primacy over the amount of time such a resolution takes to achieve.
-In its 2024 Assurance Report, KPMG PRI drew attention to good practice in efforts by APRIL and our suppliers to identify legitimate claimants - a key early step to resolving disputes.
+In its 2024 Assurance Report, KMPG PRI praised APRIL and our supply partners for efforts over the previous year to identify legitimate claimants - a key early step to resolving disputes.
 In that period, claimants were identified for 92 percent of the area under dispute for which none had previously been found.
-There was a net reduction of 3,212 ha in the area requiring resolution which KPMG PRI wrote "[reflected] ongoing efforts by APRIL to resolve the significant backlog of areas requiring dispute resolution" including "some progress ... in resolving areas previously considered as having a low chance of resolution in the foreseeable future."
-In total, nearly 45,000 ha was subject to dispute at the end of 2023.
+The auditors recorded a net reduction of 3,212 ha in the area requiring resolution which they wrote "[reflected] ongoing efforts by APRIL to resolve the significant backlog of areas requiring dispute resolution" including "some progress ... in resolving areas previously considered as having a low chance of resolution in the foreseeable future."
+In total, nearly 45,000 ha of land was subject to dispute at the end of 2023.